daidorian09/library-management-system/README.md

 # Library Management System

 ## 📌 Overview
-This is a **Library Management System** built with **Node.js, Express.js, Babel (ES6), PostgreSQL, and Sequelize**.
+This is a **Library Management System** built with **Node.js, Express.js, Babel (ES6), PostgreSQL, Redis and Sequelize**.
 The application allows library members to borrow and return books, manage users, and retrieve book information efficiently.

 ## 🚀 Features
 - **User Management**